Patient dumping: 1980s resurface in the public eye and policy interventions

 "Patient dumping" resurfaced in the 1980s, nationwide, with private hospitals refusing to examine or treat the poor and uninsured in the emergency departments (ED) and transferring them to public hospitals for further care and treatment.
 In 1987, 33 complaints of patient dumping were made to the United States Department of Health and Human Services, and the following year 1988, 185 complaints were made.
 Since private hospitals ceased publishing their mortality rates, analysts pointed to high costs of dealing with Medicaid's reimbursements and uninsured patients as the motivation.

 This refusal of care resulted in patient deaths and public outcry culminating with the passage of a federal anti-patient dumping law in 1986 known as the Emergency Medical Treatment and Active Labor Act (EMTALA).
 In 1985 the Consolidated Omnibus Budget Reconciliation Act (COBRA) was passed that was meant to regulate how patients were transferred and also end patient dumping.
 COBRA was not a complete solution, and in the years after its passage, hospitals struggled with creating appropriate discharge protocols and the cost of providing health care for homeless patients.

 Statistically, Texas and Illinois had the highest rates of patient dumping because of economic difficulties.
-Researchers have reported that the language in COBRA was not precise enough to significantly disincentive healthcare providers to discontinue patient dumping practices.
+Researchers have reported that the language in COBRA was not precise enough to significantly disincentivize healthcare providers to discontinue patient dumping practices.
 For example, in the 1980s Texas state law had a loophole that allowed hospitals to transfer patients to nursing homes.